agrc/gis.utah.gov/_posts/2018-11-07-arc-gis-server-10-6-upgrade.md

 tags: []
 ---

 AGRC is planning to upgrade the mapserv ArcGIS Server system to version 10.6.1 within the next few weeks.
-For the majority of our users, we do not expect any issues as _most_ services are being migrated as is. _However_, if you are consuming Image Services, **a migration is necessary** since AGRC is deprecating Image Services.
+For the majority of our users, we do not expect any issues, as _most_ services are being migrated as is. _However_, if you are consuming image services, **a migration is necessary** since AGRC is deprecating image services.

-### AGRC is deprecating the Image Services on mapserv.utah.gov
+### AGRC Is Deprecating the Image Services on mapserv.utah.gov
 {: .pop}

-{% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.change_manager text="If you notice any other issues after the upgrade, please let" hide-punctuation=true%}{% endcapture %}
+{% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.change_manager text="If you notice any issues after the upgrade, please let" hide-punctuation=true%}{% endcapture %}

 We will post the exact date of the upgrade as we finalize our plans. {{ contact | strip_newlines }} know so that we can address them as soon as possible.